-Made possible by funding from Jordan Schnitzer and Arlene Schnitzer through the Harold & Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation, the Association for Jewish Studies is pleased to announce the recipients of the 2022 Jordan Schnitzer First Book Publication Awards.
+Made possible by funding from Jordan Schnitzer through the Harold & Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation, the Association for Jewish Studies is pleased to announce the recipients of the 2023 Jordan Schnitzer First Book Publication Awards.

 This program is designed for current AJS member authors who already have secured publishing contracts but who require subventions to ensure publication of their first books.
 The AJS grants five awards of $5,000 each, payable directly to the press on behalf of the author.
 A multidisciplinary committee of scholars evaluate applications.
 In deciding how to allocate these funds, the committee considers both the scholarly significance of the book and the demonstrated need for subvention support.
 AJS members in all research disciplines are eligible.

-For further information, contact Amy Weiss, Grants and Professional Development Manager, at email@example.com.
+For questions or further information, contact Amy Weiss, Senior Grants and Professional Development Manager, at email@example.com.